KW-M/OpenCTD/README.md

 # OpenCTD SSROV / Education Edition!

-This fork contains a modified version of the [OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD) designed to be more reliable, easy to use, and useful as a hands-on classroom teaching tool - Developed with the [SSROV Summer Camp](https://ssrovcamp.org/)
+This fork contains a modified version of the [OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD) designed to be more reliable, easy to use, and useful as a hands-on classroom teaching tool - Developed for the [SSROV Summer Camp](https://ssrovcamp.org/) - Funding provided by the camp and the National Science Foundation

 **Improvements**

 - Much more reliable magnetic switch - hold to power on/off - works while fully sealed!
-- Data download, calibration & configuration over USB - removes the need to take anything out of the tube, use special software, or change firmware durring use.
+- Data download, calibration & configuration over USB - removes the need to take anything out of the tube or change firmware for use & calibration.
 - Supports realtime plotting of sensors via the Arduino serial plotter.
 - Configurable sample rate for fast response or extended battery life.
 - Bright status LEDs that work in sunlight